LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

     style="width: 100%; height: auto; border-radius: 8px;">
 </div>

 The lines in the gif show the range of samples that are used for the calculation for the different lags on the right.
 Different lags look for behaviours over shorter ranges for shorter lags and larger ranges for larger lags.
-When analysing MCMC samples we generally prioritise shorters lags as if we presume that the "good" chains were they have found the target density and are approximately independent ("well mixed") the autocorrelation should decline rapidly.
+When analysing MCMC samples we generally prioritise shorter lags, as if we presume that the "good" chains have found the target density and are approximately independent ("well mixed") the autocorrelation should decline rapidly.
 However, long lags may tell you about long term behaviour such as getting trapped in certain areas of the parameter space.

 Best thing to do is similar to the above, look at the autocorrelation for multiple lag values.